Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 # Erase Userdata & Metadata

-Note: This will remove all apps that are not default to the rom so if you installed additional apps you will loose them so ensure you have them backedup.
+Note: This will remove all apps that are not default to the rom so if you installed additional apps you will loose them so ensure you have them backed-up.

 ```
 C:\Users\Gamer\Desktop\mtkclient-main\mtkclient-main>python3 mtk.py e userdata,metadata